 Recommended for Romantic Hotels because: The room is located in a restored 1850s chocolate factory, keeping the sweetness without the calories.

-The luxurious Hazelton Hotel opened in the posh Yorkville neighbourhood in 2007 just before the annual Toronto International Film Festival.
-Today, it counts movie stars and business leaders among its regular clientele.
-Each of the 77 guest rooms is at least 620 square feet in size and features nine-foot ceilings.
+The Hazelton Hotel may not be the budget choice, but this boutique hotel certainly doesn't scrimp when it comes to luxury.
 Custom-designed furnishings, French doors that open onto Juliet balconies and modern touches such as heated bathroom floors evoke both classic Parisian elegance and 21st century convenience.
-And while Yorkville is home to a number of great restaurants, Hazelton Hotel guests can get a great meal at the restaurant One, located in the lobby and run by top Toronto chef Mark McEwan.
 Room service in bed is an option for amorous couples.
-Other interesting features at the Hazelton Hotel include a health club, lap pool and a 25-seat state-of-the art theatre available for private movie screenings.
-Two certainly counts as private.
+There is also a deep soaking tub in each room that can certainly accommodate more than one.
+Other interesting features at the Hazelton Hotel include a health club, salt water lap pool and a 25-seat state-of-the art theatre available for private movie screenings.
+Two certainly counts as private, right?

 Recommended for Romantic Hotels because: A luxurious hotel room at The Hazelton Hotel may be all your need, but a top rated breakfast in bed will make you Prince/Princess Charming.